-- 2. When prompted, enter the password for the MySQL "root" user.
-If you did not create a root password, press the Return key. - 3.
+- 1. Open the MySQL Command Line Client. - 2.
+When prompted, enter the password for the MySQL "root" user. - 3.
 Create a database named "jamfsoftware" by executing:

 '''

 CREATE DATABASE jamfsoftware;

 '''

 4. Grant privileges to a MySQL user named "jamfsoftware" so that it can access the new database: